TangSoftwareLab/ReSisTrace/README.md

 # ReSisTrace
-The data analysis codes for the figures of ReSisTrace manuscript.
+This repository contains the data analysis codes for the figures of ReSisTrace manuscript.

-# Input data

-"./data/input/all_bt_sample_merge_filtered_gene_sisters.RDS" is a Seurat object.
-It merges the pre-treatment samples from all of the 8 experiments (4 treatments, 2 replicates).
-Lowly expressed genes whose total normalised expressions are less than 1.25 (10% quantile) were removed from this object and the sister cells with the Euclidean distance larger than 14.9 (90% quantile) were not marked as sisters.
+The main body of the analysis is in the RMarkdown file "Figures_for_ReSisTrace_manuscript.Rmd".

+Some steps are performed on the cluster server with the batch jobs.
+The scripts run on the server are saved in the directory "codes_for_batch_job/"

+The R scripts "UMAP_visualization.R" and "auxiliary_codes.R" are used to facilitate the analysis in the main pipeline.